-- a.
+a.
 Stipulated Facts.
 The Parties shall stipulate to as many facts and issues as possible.
-To assist the Court, the parties shall make an active and substantial effort to stipulate at length and in detail as to agreed facts and law, and to limit, narrow and simplify the issues of fact and law that remain contested. - b.
+To assist the Court, the parties shall make an active and substantial effort to stipulate at length and in detail as to agreed facts and law, and to limit, narrow and simplify the issues of fact and law that remain contested.

+Page 24 of 30

+b.
 Exhibit List.
-An exhibit list containing a description of all exhibits to be introduced at trial and in compliance with the approved form located on the CBLD web site (see CBLD URL at CBP 17.1) must be filed with the Joint Final Pretrial Statement.
+An exhibit list containing a description of all exhibits to be introduced at trial must be filed with the Joint Final Pretrial Statement.
 Each party shall maintain a list of exhibits on CD-ROM or an email version to allow a final list of exhibits to be provided to the Clerk of Court at the close of the evidence.
 Unlisted exhibits will not be received into evidence at trial, except by order of the Court in the furtherance of justice.
-The Joint Final Pretrial Statement must attach each party's exhibit list on the approved form listing each specific objection ("all objections reserved" does not suffice) to each numbered exhibit that remains after full discussion and stipulation.
-Objections not made or not made with specificity are waived. - c.
+The Uniform Pretrial Conference Order must attach each party's exhibit list on the approved form listing each specific objection ("all objections reserved" does not suffice) to each numbered exhibit that remains after full discussion and stipulation.
+Objections not made - or not made with specificity - are waived.

+c.
 Witness List.
 The parties and counsel shall prepare a witness list designating in good faith which witnesses will likely be called and which witnesses may be called if necessary.
 Absent good cause, the Court will not permit testimony from unlisted witnesses at trial over objection.
 This restriction does not apply to rebuttal witnesses.
 Records custodians may be listed, but will not likely be called at trial, except in the event that authenticity or foundation is contested.
-For good cause shown in compelling circumstances the Court may permit presentation of testimony in open court by contemporaneous transmission or videoconferencing from a different location. - d.
+For good cause shown in compelling circumstances the Court may permit presentation of testimony in open court by contemporaneous transmission or videoconferencing from a different location.

+d.
 Depositions.
 The Court encourages stipulations of fact to avoid calling unnecessary witnesses.
 Where a stipulation will not suffice, the Court permits the use of videotaped depositions at trial.
-At the required meeting, counsel and unrepresented parties shall agree upon and specify in writing in the Joint Final Pretrial Statement the pages and lines of each deposition (except where used solely for impeachment) to be published to the trier of fact.
-The parties shall include in the Joint Final Pretrial Statement a page-and-line description of any testimony that remains in dispute after an active and substantial effort at resolution, together with argument and authority for each party's position.
+At the required meeting, counsel and unrepresented parties shall agree upon and specify in writing in the Uniform Pretrial Conference Order the pages and lines of each deposition (except where used solely for impeachment) to be published to the trier of fact.
+The parties shall include in the Uniform Pretrial Conference Order a page-and-line description of any testimony that remains in dispute after an active and substantial effort at resolution, together with argument and authority for each party's position.
 The parties shall prepare for submission and consideration at the final pretrial conference or trial edited and marked copies of any depositions or deposition excerpts which are to be offered into evidence, including edited videotaped depositions.
 Designation of an entire deposition will not be permitted except on a showing of necessity.